facebookresearch/diplomacy_searchbot/README.md

 conda install pybind11

 # Install go for boringssl in grpc
+# We have some hacky patching code for protobuf that is not guaranteed
+# to work on versions other than this.
-conda install go protobuf --yes
+conda install go protobuf=3.19.1 --yes

 # Install python requirements
 pip install -r requirements.txt